 His people will recognize Him as their Messiah and mourn nationally, perhaps ten days later on Yom Kippur (Day of Atonement).

 “I will pour on the house of David, and on the inhabitants of Jerusalem, the spirit of grace and of supplication; and they will look to Me whom they have pierced; and they shall mourn for Him, as one mourns for his only son, and will grieve bitterly for Him, as one grieves for his firstborn.”
 (Zechariah 12:10)

 On Sukkot (Feast of Tabernacles), God will finally “tabernacle” with His people.
 He will dwell among us, establishing His Messianic Kingdom of righteousness.

 “Look!
 God’s dwelling place is now among the people, and He will dwell [tabernacle] with them.
 They will be His people, and God Himself will be with them and be their God.”
 (Revelation 21:3)

 This holiday reminds us that God will never forgot the People of Israel.

-And the end-time prophecy of Zechariah 14:12–19 seems to suggest that this holiday is the perfect time for the nations to remember God’s people and stand with them as well.
+The end-time prophecy Zechariah 14:12–19 seems to suggest that this holiday is the perfect time for the nations to also remember God’s people and stand with them.